 Day 1 – Coastal Roadway Cruise

 From Mary’s Fish Camp, turn left and drive west to Bayport Park.
-This park, with its pier and boat launch is a popular local gathering spot.
+This park, with its waterfront park and boat launch is a popular local gathering spot.
 Here you can enjoy a picnic lunch at one of the pavilions.
 Be sure to return in the evening for sunset viewing.

 Returning from Pine Island, turn right onto Shoal Line Boulevard.
 Another beautiful route to enjoy, you’ll travel through the Weeki Wachee Preserve and out to the community of Hernando Beach.
 There is no sand at Hernando Beach, but this waterfront community boasts some excellent dining options.
 Often provisioned by local fishermen with that day’s catch, the cuisine couldn’t be fresher.
-Check out Brian’s Place, The Cove, ZigZag Scallops, Hernando Beach Tropical Grille, R-Beach, and Trader Bay Seafood for local flavor.
+Check out Brian’s Place, The Cove, ZigZag Scallops and Hernando Beach Tropical Grille for local flavor.
+Check their curbside pick-up and carry-out menu options.

 Follow Shoal Line Boulevard to Osowaw Boulevard and turn right.
 This brief drive will provide plenty of photo-op views, with open stretches of the Gulf of Mexico.
 You will pass through the small community of Aripeka, settled in 1873 and named for an early 19th century Seminole chief who is thought to have lived nearby.
 Historic Norfleet’s Fish Camp is a local haunt open since WWII and supplier of all things needed to create your fish-tale.